 Unfortunately, men will not always accept their bid.
 There are many ways to respond to standard objections that are non-threatening and supportive.
-As Brothers come together from across North America to attend the Leadership Institute.

-long as you've identified the reasons behind a negative response and done your best to answer all of the potential new member's questions truthfully, most prospective new members will say "yes."
+As long as you've identified the reasons behind a negative response and done your best to answer all of the potential new member's questions truthfully, most prospective new members will say "yes."